jiritobolka/gooddata.github.com/_posts/2011-06-17-domains-and-user-apis.md

 - country   - (optional) the new user's country (e.g. 'cz' or 'us;ca')
 - position   - (optional) the new user's position
 - ssoProvider - (optional) the new user's SSO provider (e.g. SALESFORCE)
+- usersFile - (optional) writes the new user's URI to the specified file
+- append - (optional) should the users file be appended (default is false)

 There is obviously a nice REST API under the new command.
 Feel free to dig into the [CL tool source code](https://github.com/gooddata/GoodData-CL/blob/master/backend/src/main/java/com/gooddata/integration/rest/GdcRESTApiWrapper.java) to figure it out.